rakeshakkineni/P3_Behavioral_Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model
 To avoid over fitting following strategies were followed.
 - Data was collected by driving the car equal number of laps in clockwise and anticlockwise direction
-- The model contains dropout layer in order to reduce overfitting (model.py lines 89).
+- The model contains dropout layer in order to reduce overfitting ([model.py lines 89](model.py#L89)).
-- The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 15-17).
+- The model was trained and validated on different data sets to ensure that the model was not overfitting ([code line 15-17](model.py#L15-L17)).
 - The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 - Number of training epochs were limited to 3.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 95).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py line 95](model.py#L95).).

 #### 4. Appropriate training data